rebcabin/tangledown/README.md

 You can create the fencepost cells, `<noweb ...>` and `</noweb>`, either in the Markdown file, or you can create them in the synchronized Jupytext notebook.

 If you create fencepost cells in Markdown, leave a blank line after the opening `<noweb ...>` and a blank line before the closing `</noweb>`.
 If you don't, the Markdown renderer won't color and indent the contents.
-Tangledown will still work, but your code will look like text in a Markdown renderer like a Jupytext notebook.
+Tangledown will still work, but the Markdown renderer will format your code like text without syntax coloring and indentatino.

 If you write fencepost cells in Markdown instead of in the notebook, they appear as tiny, invisible Markdown cells because the renderer treats them as empty markdown cells. ***DON'T DELETE THEM***, but you can open (Enter) and close (Shift-Enter) them.